GuestSneeze-OS/GuestSneezeOS-old/README.md

 - Easy to build
 - Steam Deck look and feel (Gamescope provided)
 - KDE Plasma desktop environment is used for ricing (also SteamOS uses it)
-- Compatible file systems
+- Compatible Many file systems
-- APFS
-- Bcachefs
-- Btrfs
-- ext2, ext3, and ext4
-- exFAT
-- F2FS
-- FAT12, FAT16, and FAT32
-- HFS and HFS+
-- NFS
-- NTFS
-- OverlayFS
-- ReiserFS
-- SquashFS
 ## Apple Macbook support
 | Hardware	|Supported|	Third-Party Driver(s) |
 |-----------|---------|-----------------------|